FunctionalNyx/Horizon/README.md

     -   3 Tarots
     -   3 Spectrals
-    -   Rest are custom [8 are without Art]
+    -   Rest are custom [8 are Work in Progress]

     2 Seals